 In this article, you’ll learn which lead generation channels performed best for agencies last year.

-The data and advice we’ll share is based on a recent report from RSW, a lead generation firm.
+The data and advice we’ll share are based on a recent report from RSW, a lead generation firm.
 The report features survey results from over 5,000 agency executives and 10,000 marketing decision-makers across the United States and presents comparable stats from 2016-2017.

 Are New Business Opportunities for Agencies Decreasing?